TENS Unit and Acute Pain GoalsMedical

 Sounds scary and TENS unit is so much easier to pronounce.
 TENS units are predominately used for nerve related pain conditions, both for acute pain goals and chronic conditions.
 It works by sending stimulating pulses across the surface of the skin and along the nerve strands.

 TENS units are for pain treatment and relief.
 No, it does not hurt.
 Yes, it feels great.
 Should you try it?
 YES.
 If you are hurting badly enough you will try anything.
 It will definitely help with your acute pain goals.
+No, it will not affect your anti-aging strategies.

 The TENS unit is a small rechargeable device.